Zhu algebras of superconformal vertex algebras: Introduction

+In this note, we have determined the Zhu algebras of universal superconformal vertex algebras $V$ using Huang's formulation.
+For the study of representation theory of superconformal algebras, one is particularly interested in the Zhu algebra of the simple quotient of $V$.
+We expect that Huang's formulation will be useful for computing the Zhu algebra of the simple quotient.

-As mentioned in \cref{ss:intro:main}, the linearity property of the $\lambda$-brackets is a technical restriction in applying our strategy for determining the Zhu algebra $\wtA(V)$.
+As mentioned in \cref{ss:intro:main}, the linearity of the $\lambda$-brackets is a technical restriction in applying our strategy to determine the Zhu algebra $\wtA(V)$.
 For the original Zhu algebra $A(V)$, De Sole and Kac \cite{DK} introduced the notions of non-linear Lie algebras and non-linear Lie conformal algebras, and showed that the original Zhu algebra of the affine $W$-algebras (which may have non-linear $\lambda$-brackets) are isomorphic to the corresponding finite $W$-algebras.
-See also the recent work \cite{G24b} of Genra.
+See also the recent work of Genra \cite{G24b}.
 We expect that a similar theory can be developed for Huang's version $\wtA(V)$.

-Let us also mention that, for the big $N=4$ superconformal algebra, the ``linear realization'' appears in the recent paper \cite[\S3.4, (3.46)]{W}, which studies the sigma-model whose target is the moduli space of instantons on $S^3 \times S^1$.
-It may be valuable to investigate the relationship between our \cref{thm:big4} on the Zhu algebra $\wtA(V^{N-4,\tbig})$ with such studies, taking into account the $N_K=4$ SUSY vertex algebra structure.
+Furthermore, for the big $N=4$ superconformal algebra, the ``linear realization'' appears in the recent paper \cite[\S3.4, (3.46)]{W}, which studies the sigma model whose target is the moduli space of instantons on $S^3 \times S^1$.
+It may be valuable to investigate the relationship between our \cref{thm:big4} on the Zhu algebra $\wtA(V^{N=4,\tbig})$ with such studies, taking into account the $N_K=4$ SUSY vertex algebra structure.

 There are many topics to investigate concerning our SUSY Zhu algebras.
-One of them is the SUSY analogue of the theory of chiral homology and its relation to the Hochschild cohomology studied, as studied in \cite{vEH2}.
-We also expect that the work \cite{HV} on the character of topological $N=2$ vertex algebars can be investigated from the perspective of our SUSY Zhu algebras.
+One of these is the SUSY analogue of the theory of chiral homology and its relation to the Hochschild cohomology studied, as studied in \cite{vEH2}.
+We also expect that the work \cite{HV} on the character of topological $N=2$ vertex algebras can be re-examined from the perspective of our SUSY Zhu algebras.
+Other potential direction include the representation theory of SUSY vertex algebras, SUSY analogues of Zhu bimodules, and the role of the differential within the SUSY Zhu algebra in representation theory.